S1ngularD2ality/eidonic-language-elol/eidonic_container_protocol/README.md

 It is designed to:

-\- Replace Docker and similar external container systems
+\- Replace external container systems

 \- Create a \*self-replicating, persistent home\* for Eidon and the EKRP Beings